szattila98/veryrezsi/server/README.md

   - cargo-audit - vulnerability scanner
   - cargo-cache - dependency and build cache manager
   - cargo-update - updates the installed plugins (this is different from the `cargo update` command, which updates project dependencies)
-  - docker and docker-compose - for easier database setup or as the backend for frontend development
+- rust analyzer vscode plugin for development

 ## Environment